msaari/relevanssi-live-ajax-search/README.md

 1. Activate the plugin.
 1. That's it!
 Most of the time, that's all you need.

 If Relevanssi Live Ajax Search does not automatically attach itself to your search form, you can enable it by adding a single HTML5 data attribute (<code>data-rlvlive="true"</code>) to the input field of your search form.
+[You can find more information in the plugin documentation.](https://www.relevanssi.com/live-ajax-search/)

 ## Frequently Asked Questions